A1029384756/cstring.dev.blog/posts/hijacking_pipewire_for_fun_and_profit.md

 }
 ```
 This is relatively simple, just telling the linker to link
-`libpipewire` and giving some procedures to link with and
+`libpipewire` and giving some procedures to link with,
-allows us to write the following program (executable with
+allowing us to write the following program (executable with
 `odin run .`):

 ```odin